keptn-contrib/artifacthub/datadog-service/0.15.0/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/keptn-sandbox/datadog-service) [![Go Report Card](https://goreportcard.com/badge/github.com/keptn-sandbox/datadog-service)](https://goreportcard.com/report/github.com/keptn-sandbox/datadog-service)

-This implements a datadog-service for Keptn.
+This implements the `datadog-service` that integrates the [Datadog](https://en.wikipedia.org/wiki/Datadog) observability platform with Keptn.
+This enables you to use Datadog as the source for the Service Level Indicators ([SLIs](https://keptn.sh/docs/0.15.x/reference/files/sli/)) that are used for Keptn [Quality Gates](https://keptn.sh/docs/concepts/quality_gates/).
 If you want to learn more about Keptn visit us on [keptn.sh](https://keptn.sh)

 Check the issue on the main repo for more info: https://github.com/keptn/keptn/issues/2652

 ## Quickstart
-If you are on Mac or Linux, you can use [examples/kup.sh](https://raw.githubusercontent.com/keptn-sandbox/datadog-service/release-0.15.0/examples/kup.sh).
+If you are on Mac or Linux, you can use [examples/kup.sh](https://raw.githubusercontent.com/keptn-sandbox/datadog-service/release-0.15.0/examples/kup.sh) to set up a local Keptn installation that uses Datadog.
 This script creates a local minikube cluster, installs Keptn, Istio, Datadog and the Datadog integration for Keptn (check the script for pre-requisites).

 To use the script,
 ```bash
 $ export DD_API_KEY="<your-datadog-api-key>" DD_APP_KEY="<your-datadog-app-key>" DD_SITE="datadoghq.com"
 $ examples/kup.sh
 ```
-Check [the official docs](https://docs.datadoghq.com/account_management/api-app-keys/) for how to create Datadog API key and Application key
+Check [the official docs](https://docs.datadoghq.com/account_management/api-app-keys/) for how to create the Datadog API key and Application key

 Note: Application keys get the same permissions as you.
-You might want to narrow down the permissions (datadog-service only reads the metrics from the API)
+You might want to narrow down the permissions (datadog-service only reads the metrics from the API.
+Check the official docs linked above for more information)

 ## If you already have a Keptn cluster running
 1. Install datadog